Life in the Spirit Seminar

 Concert to benefit Food Pantry

-LINCOLN — A Benefit Concert for the Northern Rhode Island Food Pantry with music by Diane Walsh and friends will take place on Sunday, Oct.
-29, 2 p.m.
-All proceeds go to the pantry.
+LINCOLN — A Benefit Concert for the Northern Rhode Island Food Pantry, with music by Diane Walsh and friends, will take place on Sunday, Oct.
+29, at 2 p.m.
+All proceeds go to support the pantry.
 The event will take place at St. Jude Church.
 If possible, please bring a canned good or non-perishable food item donation.